kabiromohd/airflow_task/README.md

 1. Objective:

-Build a data pipeline that extracts data from a source (CSV, API, or compressed .gz files), transforms it (cleaning, enrichment, hashing), and loads it into a PostgreSQL or Snowflake database.
+Build a data pipeline that extracts data from a source (CSV, API, or compressed .gz files), transforms it (hashing, filtering specific symbols), and loads it into Snowflake database.

 Pipeline must handle gracefully, avoid duplicates, and provide monitoring & alerts.